Pitlane vs Shopmonkey

 - Solo-founder-owned, profitable, no investor pressure to cut staff

-- Public weekly changelog at usepitlane.com/roadmap — you can verify the cadence
+- Public weekly changelog at usepitlane.com/roadmap.
+Verify the cadence yourself

 - Month-to-month, cancel anytime, full CSV export at the door